Felmingham: Bryant's Heath

 Bryant's Heath is a nearby beauty spot and a designated Site of Special Scientific Interest.
 The heath is a good example of wet and dry heathland and fenland with a number of uncommon species of moss and lichen.

 Governance

 Felmingham is part of the electoral ward of Trunch for local elections and is part of the district of North Norfolk.
+The civil parish has a parish council.

 The village's national constituency is North Norfolk, which has been represented by the Liberal Democrat Steff Aquarone MP since 2024.

 War Memorial

 Felmingham has two war memorials: a wooden board in St. Andrew's Church and a stone of remembrance in the churchyard which was created in 2018 by Nick Hindle and dedicated by Graham James, Bishop of Norwich.
 The memorial lists the following names for the First World War: